 DavVero Farms & Winery — 766 Westside Road, Healdsburg, California

 For years, Quivira has been committed to preserving the health of the land through holistic and sustainable farming practices.
-Relying on biodynamic principles to create a self-sustaining environment in the vineyards and gardens, they make their own compost and use cover crops to keep the land naturally fertile.
+They rely on biodynamic principles to create a self-sustaining environment in the vineyards and gardens.
+They also make their own compost and use cover crops to keep the land naturally fertile.

 “The vineyard is only as healthy as the compost that nourishes it”: Quivira believes biodiverse farming makes for better wine, as well as a better eco-environment.
 The winery estate is home to beehives, pigs, cows, chickens — they even generate their own electricity.